Anomalous Energy Injection in the Gross-Pitaevskii Framework for Turbulence in Neutron Star Glitches

 Modeling the depinning avalanche mechanism poses significant challenges.
 Vortex depinning initiates when a vortex, initially trapped by a pinning site, overcomes the attractive force and begins moving in the direction of the applied superfluid flow.
 Several factors, such as the critical velocity of the superfluid flow and the size and shape of the pinning site, affect the overall dynamics of depinning~\cite{Liu2024}.
 However, an alternative analysis suggests that glitches emerge due to a quantum transition in which the core transforms into a superconducting gluon-quark superfluid state, with resultant vortex depinning occurring at the boundary layer between the core and the surrounding dissipative medium~\cite{Hujeirat2018}.
-In this letter, we demonstrate the presence of anomalous energy transfer from quantum pressure to incompressible kinetic energy in the turbulent state of the neutron star core, which sustains pulsar glitches.
+In this Letter, we demonstrate anomalous energy transfer from quantum pressure to incompressible kinetic energy, thereby proposing a candidate mechanism for turbulent dynamics within a Gross-Pitaevskii (GP) analog of neutron star glitches.